-Snohomish County, Washington is set to host the 2018 U.S. Boomerang National Championships, which will be held June 22-24 at Lake Stevens Community Park in Lake Stevens, Washington.
+Snohomish County, Washington is set to host the 2018 U.S. Boomerang National Championships at Lake Stevens Community Park in Lake Stevens, Washington.
 It’s the first time in 10 years a major tournament will be held in the Evergreen State.
+It will be held June 22-24.

 “Believe it or not, Washington is one of the most popular places in the country for boomerangs,” said United States Boomerang Team marketing manager Jami Kinton.
 “Some of our best throwers hail from Seattle and any opportunity we have to visit is really special.”